2600hz/kazoo/applications/crossbar/doc/service_planner.md

 Crossbar Service Planner allows you to add, edit, list and remove service plans on your reseller account.

+> **Note:** This is for creating and editing service plans that you want to offer to your own sub-accounts, to actually applying and see the current applied service plans to an account use (Service Plans API)[./service_plans.md].

 > **Note:** Only an user logged in with their reseller account is able to change their own service plan offerings.

 #### Service Plans Schema